 I was (at last) able to listen to Dr. Mitchel Resnick’s keynote address from BLC 2007, thanks to Bob Sprankle’s podcast recording.
+(Original link broken: Here’s an Internet Archive Wayback Machine version, which includes the original mp3 podcast!)
 I’ve heard Bob, Queyen Arana, and a few others mention what a fantastic message Mitch shared in the past few weeks, and as a result was eager to hear the presentation myself.
 These are my notes, paraphrases, and reflections from Mitch’s keynote.
 (I’m copying these from my hand scrawled notes!)

 Rather than talk about us moving into or being in an “information society,” it is more helpful to say we are moving into and in a “creative society.”
 Focusing on “information” tends to support (even unconsciously) a pedagogical framework or learning paradigm for School of content transmission rather than knowledge construction.

 In designing software and creative environments for learners, Seymour Papert often emphasized the goal of having “a low floor and a high ceiling.”
 This means technologies and learning environments should have minimal barriers to entry, and permit learners to grow into rich, diverse and complex activities.